This is part 2 of a 4-part series on the connection between food waste and food insecurity.

 Apply your influence

 Our food system does not exist in a vacuum.
-It exists for the consumer, adjusting to our demands for the sake of corporate bottom lines.
-There is no such thing as neutral impact: when you shop and buy, you are casting your vote.
+Manufacturers and retailers must, to a certain extent, adjust to consumer demand.
+There is no such thing as neutral impact: when you shop, you are casting your vote for which product should be more widely produced and available.

-I have seen more than one instance of a grocery store customer complaining to an employee about seeing an item on the date of its “expiration,” or exhibiting disgust at seeing rotten vegetables when they were simply overripe or wilting.
-As these customers will gladly know, their complaints hold weight; they reinforce to the store that food must be rotated out more quickly, to diminish even the possibility that customers will—heaven forbid—witness their product as vulnerable to the forces of time.
-Personally, I applaud a store for giving these less-fresh but still-fresh items the opportunity to be purchased rather than prematurely thrown away, to serve no purpose other than produce methane as they rot in landfill.
+I have seen more than one instance of a grocery store customer complaining to an employee about seeing an item on the date of its “expiration,” or exhibiting disgust at seeing rotten vegetables when they were simply overripe or over-handled.
+As these customers will gladly know, their complaints hold weight; they reinforce to the store that food must be rotated out more quickly, to diminish even the possibility that customers will witness imperfect products.

-At my last job at a food rescue organization in Boston, we would regularly receive supermarket donation that was days away from its sell-by date.
+At my last job at a food rescue organization in Boston, we would regularly receive supermarket donation that was several days away from its sell-by date.
 “They didn’t even give it a chance to be bought!” was how my colleague greeted these products.
-By “they” it isn’t the store here—it’s the customer that refuses to buy the product.
+By “they” it isn’t the store here—it’s the customer.

-We have been taught all our lives to reject blemished or differently-formed food, but this is in fact more “normal” than the food we typically see on market shelves.
+We have been taught all our lives to reject blemished or differently-formed food, but these foods are in fact just as “normal” as the food we typically see on market shelves.
 What are we teaching our children or encouraging in our culture if we reject anything that doesn’t fall within a slim margin of perfection—within the standard shape, color, and size that we have deemed desirable?

 Read part 3: It All Comes Back to Climate Change